srirasha/mongo-rice/README.md

 # Features

-MongoRice allow you to execute the main actions on a collection:
+MongoRice allows you to execute the main actions on a collection:

 - mapping from documents to entities
 - create